palinkas-jo-reggelt/hMailServer-SQL-Log/README.md

 # REGEX Search Instructions

-All regex queries must be made in the "Search Term" textbox prefaced with `REGEX:`.
+All regex queries must be made in the "Search Term" textbox prefaced with `REGEX:` (uppercase letters required).

 All regex queries with escape backslashes MUST be double escaped.
 For example, `\.` needs to be entered as `\\.` or the query will throw an error.